his own words...

 House Divided, the second book in the Class H Trilogy, features the same characters and setting as America Libre and begins the day after its predecessor ends.

 Pancho Land concludes the Class H Trilogy as the Suarez family saga reaches a third generation and the ethnic conflict brings the entire world to the brink of war.
-The Pancho Land Kindle edition released November 19, 2012 with other digital versions and a print edition to follow in 2013.
+The Pancho Land Kindle edition released November 19, 2012 with other digital versions and a print edition to follow.

 While developing the Class H Trilogy, I've also written another novel with a completely different flavor.